-- a.
+- 4.)
+If an exigent circumstance arises and counseling services are provided before the process commences, the counselor(s) at the work site shall notify their immediate supervisor and the director of counseling services of the emergency service(s) provided as soon as possible.
+If the emergency needs and service(s) are verified by the work site supervisor, compensation shall be provided to the licensed school counselor providing the duties at their individual hourly rate of pay. - 5.)
+If the emergency services persist more than ten (10) working days in duration, item numbers 1 through 3 shall be obliged respectively. - 9.
+Pay reduction - a.
 ATF and APS recognize there are times when an educator's paycheck may need to be adjusted by reduction in pay. - b.
 In order to provide the best customer service to employees as possible, prior to processing a reduction in pay, the District must: - 1. notify the educator in writing about the adjustment, including specific details about the reason(s) for the adjustment. - 2. notify the educator in writing the total amount of repayment. - 3. propose a timeline in writing for repayment including the amount that will be deducted per paycheck. - c.
 As needed, the parties will meet with the employee to discuss the proposed pay adjustment and resolution. - 10.
 Teachers who have not been engaged in teaching on a full-time basis, upon returning to the District, will be restored to the next position on the salary matrix above that which they left, except as provided herein. - 11.
-All educators working an entire school year will be paid in twenty-six (26) equal installments on a biweekly basis.
+All educators working an entire school year will be paid in twenty-five (25) equal installments on a biweekly basis for the 2022-2023 and 2023-2024 school year.
+All educators working an entire school year will be paid in twenty-four equal installments on a twice a month basis for the 2024-2025 school year. - a.
 If a pay date falls on a holiday or vacation day, all pay will be automatically deposited on the regularly scheduled pay date.
-If the regularly scheduled pay date falls on a federal holiday during which financial institutions are closed, all pay will be deposited the day before said closure.
+If the regularly scheduled pay date falls on a federal holiday during which financial institutions are closed, all pay will be deposited the day before said closure. - b.
 All educators working less than an entire school year shall be paid according to the above procedure except that there will be fewer installments.
-Adjustments may be made for the amount of the first and final installment(s).
+Adjustments may be made for the amount of the first and final installment(s). - c.
 If employment with the District is terminated and payment has exceeded the limit of the educator's reserve, the District retains the right to recover funds for work that was not performed. - 12.
 If an educator works less than a full year, the educator will be paid that portion of a total annual compensation for which the educator is qualified as the service rendered bears to the total services required in equal installments based on the number of pay periods remaining in the school year. - 13.
-Educators who may be required to use their own automobiles in the performance of their duties and educators who are assigned to more than one (1) school per day will be reimbursed at the IRS rate per mile. - 14.
+Educators who may be required to use their own automobiles in the performance of their duties and educators who are assigned to more than one (1) school per day will be reimbursed at the NM DFA rate per mile. - 14.
 Educators may claim eligibility for salary increments, National Board Certification, and bilingual and ESL endorsements by submitting a letter on or before September 15 followed by an official transcript as soon as possible to the Department of Human Resources as provided below.
 The official transcript must be received by the Department of Human Resources during the school year for which the increment or differential is sought to receive an increment or differential for that year.